Weather service issues flash-flood warning after dam fails

 ELKO, Nev.
-(AP) — An earthen dam failed in a rural area of northeastern Nevada and caused flash flooding that threatened homes, sent waters over low-lying roads and farms and forced the rerouting of trains, officials said Wednesday night.
+(AP) — An earthen dam failed in a rural area of northeastern Nevada and caused flash flooding that threatened homes, sent waters over low-lying roads and farms and forced the rerouting of trains, officials said.

-The National Weather Service said the flash floods posed possibly life-threatening situations for rural residents, but there have been no reports of any injuries.
+The National Weather Service said Wednesday night that the flash floods posed possibly life-threatening situations for rural residents, but there have been no reports of any injuries.

 The weather service told the Elko Daily Free Press that there were reports of at least 2 to 3 feet of water rapidly moving downstream, and the depth of water could increase.